erjohnson/yarn/README.md

 This project is for the [Ruby on Rails Basics assessment](http://www.learnhowtoprogram.com/lessons/rails-basics-assessment) at [Epicodus](http://www.epicodus.com/).

 **User Stories** is a user story management app.
-Create projects, add users to a project, and give each user a set of stories.
+A user can create projects and give each project a set of stories.

 In software development a [user story](http://en.wikipedia.org/wiki/User_story) is one or more sentences in the everyday language of the end user that captures what a user does, needs, or wants to do within the context of an application.
 User stories provide a description or use-case for functions an application should provide.